MicrosoftDocs/power-platform/power-platform/alm/admins-makers.md

    > [!IMPORTANT]
    > You only need to install the Deployment Pipelines application in the host environment.
 You don't need to install it in other environments, such as development, QA or production, that will be part of your pipelines.

-Once installed the Deployment Pipelines Configuration application will appear in the list of installed Dynamics 365 apps.
+Once installed the Deployment Pipelines Configuration application will appear in the list of installed apps.

 #### Configure a deployment pipeline

 1. Copy and paste the Environment IDs of all environments participating in the pipelines to a clear text editor such as notepad.
 You’ll need these later.
 More information: [Find your environment and organization ID](/power-platform/admin/determine-org-id-name#find-your-environment-and-organization-id)
 1. Once the Deployment Pipeline package installation has completed, go to [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc), then select the dedicated host environment (where you’ve installed the application).
-1. Play the **Deployment Pipeline Configuration** App.
+1. **Play** the **Deployment Pipeline Configuration** app.
 1. Select **Environments** on the left pane, and then select **New** to create the environment records in Dataverse:
    - **Name**.
 Enter the name for the environment record, it's a good idea to include the same name as the actual environment, such as **Contoso Dev**.
    - **EnvironmentType**: Select either **DevEnvironment** or **TargetEnvironment**.
 Select **DevEnvironment** for all source environments where unmanaged solutions will be exported.
 Select **TargetEnvironment** for QA and production environments where the managed solution artifacts will be deployed.
    - EnvironmentId: Paste in the environment ID that you copied in the earlier step.
 1. Select **Save**.
+1. Repeat steps 4-5 until all environments that will participate in the pipeline have environment records created.
 1. Select **Pipelines** on the left navigation pane, and then select **New** to create a new deployment pipeline.
 Note that a pipeline must be linked to a development environment before it can be used:
    - **Name**.
 Enter a name for the pipeline, such as *Contoso Sales App Deployment Pipeline*.
    - **Description**.
 Optionally, enter a description for the pipeline.